Neotastisch/AIRadio-Discord/README.md

 If you encounter any issues or have questions, please open an issue on GitHub.

-## Credits 🙏

-- OpenAI GPT-4 for AI commentary
-- ElevenLabs for premium voice synthesis
-- NewsAPI for real-time news updates
-- Discord.js for Discord integration

----
-Made with ❤️ by [Your Name]
+Made with ❤️ by Neo